latticetower/storybear/README.md

 ## Features & Limitations
 * The project is an autoEDA framework with the rich user experience.
 * Any non-standard plots appearing in the report is a courtesy of authors mind.
-* In the end it should process some particular bioinformatics data formats (protein sequences, SMILES strings), because I myself am too lazy to do explicit exploratorials by hand every time.
+* It is also capable of processing some particular bioinformatics data formats (protein sequences, DNA, SMILES strings), because I myself am too lazy to do explicit exploratorials by hand every time.
 * Some of the captions might be hard-coded.
 * The report header is designed to add some amount of exaggeration.
 * The plots are generated 'as is', after that they are processed with LLMs.
 LLMs might hallucinate.
 I also might hallucinate during plots coding.
 This means that any results might not correctly represent the input data. **Use at your own risk**.